 Understanding human behavior is an important key to healthy behavior change.
 Through building our understanding of the internal and external forces that influence human behavior, we improve our ability to help people make healthier choices.

 Founded in 1960, Oregon Research Institute (ORI) is a charitable 501(c) 3 research center, dedicated entirely to understanding human behavior and improving the quality of human life.
 Funded by research grants from the National Institutes of Health and by the United States Department of Education, ORI scientists study such topics as childhood obesity and behavioral problems, promoting health across the agespan, preventing and treating teen substance use and abuse, and understanding and preventing eating disorders.
 Emerging areas include genetics, opioid addiction, Alzheimer's Disease, and health economics.

-ORBIS is an affiliate of Oregon Research Institute whose mission is to apply the behavioral sciences to the improvement of human well-being through the development and commercialization of evidence-based products and programs directed at health care and education.
+OR-BIS (dba Influents Innovations) is a for-profit company whose mission is to apply the behavioral sciences to the improvement of human well-being through the development and commercialization of evidence-based products and programs directed at health care and education.

 ORI-CES operates in close association and cooperation with ORI and is dedicated to improving individual and community health and well-being through providing evaluation and intervention services to the public and private sectors.